-- Stenosis and thickening of the intestinal wall, e.g. in diverticulosis, Crohn’s disease and malignant tumours; there is usually a gradual progression from partial to complete obstruction
+- Stenosis and thickening of the intestinal wall, e.g. in diverticulosis, Crohn’s disease and malignant tumors; there is usually a gradual progression from partial to complete obstruction

-- Obstruction by, e.g., a large gallstone or a tumour growing into the lumen
+- Obstruction by, e.g., a large gallstone or a tumor growing into the lumen

 Impaired absorption of nutrient materials and water from the intestines is not a disease in itself.
 It is the result of diseases causing one or more of the following changes:

 - atrophy of the villi of the mucosa of the small intestine incomplete digestion of food

 - interference with the transport of absorbed nutrients from the small intestine to the blood.

 Proteolytic enzymes produced by the pancreas are secreted in inactive forms, which are not activated until they reach the intestine; this protects the pancreas from digestion by its own enzymes.
 If these precursor enzymes are activated while still in the pancreas, pancreatitis results.
 The severity of the disease is directly related to the amount of pancreatic tissue destroyed.
 Common complications include infection, suppuration, and local venous thrombosis.